Zero paid placements. No brand can pay to rank higher on Simscanner.

 Transparency

-What is sourced, what is pending
+What is sourced, what is modelled

 This comparison reaches verified state when both brand profiles are published and at least three shared countries carry sourced plan data.
 Track Airalo's profile at Airalo and open the Ubigi profile.